 Melbourne is leading the charge for smart cities across Australia.
 This places Melbourne as the highest placed Australian city in the global smart rankings.
 Michelle Fitzgerald, Chief Digital Officer from the City of Melbourne recently spoke to Hamish Fitzsimmons on ABC’s Lateline program about how she is using data to shape the future of Melbourne.

-Of interest where the simplicity of several of the technologies that have been employed and the use of the data they produce.
+Of interest is where the simplicity of several of the technologies that have been employed and the use of the data they produce.

 Transcript from ABC Lateline 20/03/2017: http://www.abc.net.au/lateline/content/2016/s4639431.htm